DojoBits/openfest2025-workshop-n8n/automate-the-boring-stuff-with-n8n.md

 A pop-up `OAuth client created` will be shown.
 Copy the `Client ID` and the `Client secret`.
 And click `OK`.

-> [!Warning] you won't be able to view the secret anymore after you acknowledge
+> [!Warning]
-> this dialog!
+> You won't be able to view the secret anymore after you acknowledge this dialog!

 The Google Web Application that we've just configured has not yet completed the Google's OAuth verification process is currently in testing mode.
 By default,